the story of purim

 Let’s tune in…

-Previously on the Babylon Chronicles, we found that Judea had been conquered by the Babylonians.
-The majority of the Jews, along with their nebbish king, had been taken captive.
-They were led away, far from their homeland, to try to make a life for themselves among the other 120 some-odd nations that were under the rule of the Babylonian Empire.
-And, being the tough survivors that they are, they’d managed to do just that.
+By the end of the episode we find the exiled Jews trying to make a life for themselves among the other 120 some-odd nations that were under the rule of the Babylonian Empire.
+These Jews are tough.
+They’re survivors, and they’ve managed to do exactly that.
 We find them keeping to their own communities, keeping their heads down, and minding their own business.

 That’s the back story from the pilot.

-Then the story started to get interesting.
-One of the girls who were “invited” to take part in the beauty pageant was a sweet Yiddishe shayna maidele (pretty Jewish girl) from the capital city of Shushan.
-Her name was Hadassah and she’d been raised by her cousin, Mordechai, who was a big macher (big shot) in the community.
+Then the story starts to get interesting.
+One of the girls “invited” to take part in the beauty pageant was a sweet Yiddishe shayna maidele (pretty Jewish girl) from the capital city of Shushan.
+Her name was Hadassah and she’d been raised by her older cousin, Mordechai, who was a big macher (big shot) in the community.
 As she was being taken away by the king’s men, Mordechai told Hadassah to go by the Persian name of Esther and to keep her religion and her heritage to herself.

 Big reveal